Weils osteotomy (using Othosolutions forefoot reconstruction system, FRS) surgical technique

 Subscribe to get full access to this operation and the extensive Foot Surgery Atlas.

-An effective , straightforward and reproducible way of reducing plantar metatarsal head pain due to mechanical overload.
-The metatarsal head is both slightly shortened as well as elevated by the technique.
+The Weils’ osteotomy is an effective, technically straightforward and reproducible way of reducing plantar metatarsal head pain due to mechanical overload.
+The metatarsal length is slightly shortened as well as the head elevated by the technique.

-It is important to preserve (or reconstruct) an appropriate “metatarsal arcade” whereby from lateral to medial each adjacent metatarsal is slightly longer than its fellow when viewed in the AP plane.
-Failure to do this , by shortening too much with the Weils , will usually transfer mechanical pain down the line laterally to the next longest metatarsal.
+It is important to preserve (or reconstruct) an appropriate “metatarsal arcade” whereby from lateral to medial each adjacent metatarsal is slightly longer than its fellow when viewed in the axial plane.
+Failure to do this will usually transfer mechanical pain down the line laterally to the next longest metatarsal.